ACEN's successful ETM deal marks a new era for coal divestment

 The stance that we are taking is that this energy crisis is a catalyst for accelerating renewables expansion.
 The one missing link in all this is energy storage, which has also become more expensive because of increases in commodity prices and supply chain issues.
 Bottlenecks resulted in a higher cost of battery storage, but the global consensus is that this is a temporary setback and that energy storage, particularly battery storage will resume its trend in price decline and efficiency gains.
 It should be cost-competitive and scalable over the next few years, perhaps in the mid to long term.

-What's next for ACEN and for next year?
-What can we expect?
+What's next for ACEN?
+What can we expect in the next year?

 Well, we are currently building around 1,000MW worth of renewables in the Philippines alone.
 We're also building close to 1,000MW worth of renewables outside of the Philippines.
 A lot of this, close to 2,000MW new capacity, will be operational in the next 12 to 18 months.